thhuang/thhuang/README.md

 I am a passionate software developer from Taiwan 🇹🇼
 - 👨🏻‍💻 Currently working at [17LIVE](https://www.m17.asia/en) as a [Go][golang] backend engineer building backend service for [Android][17android], [iOS][17ios], and [web][17web]
 - 🏗 Developing several cross-platform applications with [the Flutter SDK][flutter] and [Go][golang]
-- 🤓 Enthusiastic about competitive programming as a newbie
+- 🤓 Enthusiastic about competitive programming
 - 🎶 Listening to the best classical music with [NurMusik][nurmusik]
 - 🤝🏽 Open to collaborate on **web/mobile app dev**
 - 💬 Feel free to ask me about anything [here][ama] 😊